litestar-org/litestar/docs/usage/8-authentication.md

     sub: UUID4
 ```

+!!! note
-!!! note In the real world `User` would be a database model and would be persisted using a 3rd party library.
+    In the real world `User` would be a database model and would be persisted using a 3rd party library.
 The
-current example just assumes this is happening magically.
+    current example just assumes this is happening.

-We will now need some utility methods to encode and decode tokens.
-We will use
+We will also need some utility methods to encode and decode tokens.
+To this end we will use
 the [python-jose](https://github.com/mpdavis/python-jose) library, which is an excellent choice.

 ```python title="my_app/utils/jwt.py"